& Mechanism

 Advantages

-- Inexpensive oxidation method on manufacturing scale
+- Inexpensive method on manufacturing scale

 Disadvantages